thangcongtran/thangcongtran/README.md

 ## **`hasht`**
 *"When darkness falls, I rise—living in the shadows of your mistakes."*

 I thrive in the world of vulnerabilities, where others see weaknesses, I see opportunities.
 With a relentless passion for cybersecurity, I hunt for flaws, dissect malware, and break barriers to build stronger defenses.
 Every mistake you make is a chance for me to rise and make the digital world a safer place.
 My mission?
-To secure the virtual world, one vulnerability at a time or not ;)
+To secure the virtual world, one vulnerability at a time... or not ;)

 <details>
   <summary>More about me</summary>

 - **Name**: hasht
 - **From**: VietNam
-- **Red Team | Cybersecurity Researcher | Malware Analyst**
+- **Role**: Red Team | Cybersecurity Researcher | Malware Analyst

-- I'm a passionate **Red Team Specialist**, **Bug Hunter**, and **Malware Analyst** with a strong background in offensive security practices.
+I'm a passionate **Red Team Specialist**, **Bug Hunter**, and **Malware Analyst** with a strong background in offensive security practices.
 My focus is on discovering vulnerabilities, reverse engineering, and simulating real-world cyber-attacks to help organizations strengthen their defenses.

--**Penetration Testing**, **Vulnerability Assessment**
+- **Specializations**:
+  - Penetration Testing
+  - Vulnerability Assessment
   - Improving knowledge in **Website Vulnerabilities**

-- I’m currently learning **everything**
+I’m currently learning **everything**.

-- Reach me out at **thangtran@duck.com**
+Feel free to reach out to me at **thangtran@duck.com** (if this is a valid email, otherwise update to a professional one).
 </details>
 <br>

 ---

 ## 🎯 TryHackMe Achievements